simp/pupmod-simp-simp_apache/REFERENCE.md

 Data type: `Integer`

-This directive sets how deeply mod_ssl should verify before deciding that the clients don't have a valid certificate
+This directive sets how deeply mod_ssl should verify before deciding that the clients don't have a valid certificate.

 Default value: 10